 Tanzania’s Ngorongoro Crater is the largest unflooded and unbroken crater in the world, the site of a massive once-active volcano that last erupted millions of years ago.
 Covering a massive area of three hundred square kilometres, the crater is home to some of the densest population of wildlife (particularly lions and other predators) found anywhere on the planet.

+The same sentiment is shared about the abundant wildlife roaming on the crater floor.
 On game drives you’ll feel like you’re inside a Discovery Channel nature documentary: plains are filled with lions, elephants, giraffe, black rhino, wildebeest, all against a spectacular backdrop of the 600-metre high crater wall.
 It’s not uncommon for people to see all of the Big Five in just one day!

 How to do a Ngorongoro Crater safari on a budget

 The Ngorongoro Crater is an expensive safari destination, with pricey park entrance fees and most lodges catering for the high end market.
 If you want to travel to the park on a budget, you need to do a self-drive trip or a budget overland safari (although there’s no way around those high entrance fees).

 If you’re going to self-drive (flying into Arusha and renting a car there), it’s a complicated to pay entrance fees for the park.
 Be prepared for the hassle!
 You have to know exactly how long you will spend in the park, and then pay the fees at a Tanzanian bank before you get to the park gates.